Wall's (ice cream): Ice cream

 Unilever continues to use the brand for ice cream in the UK and it has become part of the company's international Heartbrand strategy, where it retains its local ice cream brand but shares one logo and most of the product's lineup with the various other Heartbrand brands across the world.
 Whilst remaining (2006) the market leader in the UK for individual hand-held products such as Cornetto and Magnum, and value-added multi-portion products designed to be eaten at home, such as Viennetta, the Wall's brand faces severe competition from the major supermarket brands and to a lesser extent from Nestlé (absorbing the Rowntree's and Lyons Maid brands) and Mars spin-off ice cream products.

 Wall's holds a prominent position in the global ice cream market, with two of its brands ranked among the top ten worldwide.
 Operating under the Heartbrand logo, they produce 40 distinct brands across 52 countries.

 In 2013, Wall's expanded into the UK confectionery market following a licensing deal with Kinnerton Confectionery, leading to the introduction of ambient chocolate bar variations for the Magnum, Cornetto and Mini Milk ice cream brands.
 In 2017, Wall's created Magnum Ice Cream Tubs which are sold in shops.

 The brand launched in Canada in 2022 with a range of Asian-inspired flavours including bubble tea and ube.
 These flavours are not actually available under the Wall's brand in the UK but are intended to leverage global recognition of the Heartbrand logo; Unilever uses the Breyers brand for its main range of ice cream products in Canada.

-Advertising

-Since 1970s adverts were used the same for all sister companies including HB Ice Cream in Ireland, Miko in France, Ola in Netherlands and through the world.